-Loading and Unloading Your Shotgun (cont'd) TO LOAD:
+Loading and Unloading Your Rifle (cont'd) TO LOAD:

-Visually inspect the chambers and barrels for obstructions by breaking open the shotgun by depressing the locking lever and tipping the barrels down.
-The chambers and barrels should be free of oil or grease or obstructions.
-(See Picture 29).
+- 1. Make sure the ammunition that you are using is the correct size and caliber the barrels are marked with the caliber. - Visually inspect the chamber and barrels for obstructions by breaking open the rifle by depressing the locking lever and tipping the barrels down.
+The chamber and barrels should be free of oil or grease or obstructions.
+(See Picture 24).

-3. After inspection, load the correct type of shot shells into the chambers making sure that the shells are flush with the extractor (See Pictures 30 and 31 on page 17), then close the action by swinging the barrels up until they lock into the receiver and the locking latch should move to its fully locked position (See Picture 32).
-If the locking lever does not move to the fully locked position (See Picture 33) break open the action again and check to see if the shot shell is fully seated in the chambers.
-If the shells are fully seated then re-close the action.
-If the shot shells are not fully seated check the chambers for blockage and check the shells for deformation and retry closing the action once more.
-If the shells are the correct type and the chambers are not blocked and the shells are not deformed and the top lever does not move to its fully locked position, unload the gun (follow Unloading Instructions) and have a competent gunsmith look at the gun or return the gun to Remington for inspection.
-Do not force the shotgun closed.
+3. After inspection, load the correct type of shot shell into the chamber making sure that the shells are flush with the extractor (See Pictures 25, 26), then close the action by swinging the barrels up until it locks into the receiver .The locking latch should move to its fully locked position (See Picture 27).
+If the locking lever does not move to the fully locked position, break open the action again and check to see if the shot shell is fully seated in the chambers.
+If the shell is fully seated then re-close the action.
+If the shot shell is not fully seated, check the chambers for blockage and check the shell for deformation and retry closing the action once more.
+If the shell is the correct type and the chamber is not blocked and the shell is not deformed and the locking lever does not move to its fully locked position (See Picture 28), unload the gun (follow Unloading Instructions) and have a competent gunsmith look at the gun or return the gun to Remington I.S.P. for inspection.
+Do not force the rifle closed.

-Loading and Unloading Your Shotgun (cont'd) TO UNLOAD:
+Loading and Unloading Your Rifle (cont'd) TO UNLOAD:

-1. Break open the shotgun by pushing the top lever of the receiver all the way to the right and tipping the barrels down.
-(See Picture 34).

-2. Remove the shell(s) from the chamber(s) by grabbing them by the rim of the shell(s) and pulling them from the chambers.
-(See Picture 35).

-3. Visually check the barrels to make sure that they are free from obstructions.
-(See Picture 36).
+- 1. Break open the rifle by depressing the locking lever and tipping the barrels down.
+(See Picture 29). - 2.
+Remove the shell from the chamber by grabbing it by the rim of the shell and pulling it form the chamber.
+(See Picture 30). - 3.
+Visually check the barrels to make sure that it is free from obstructions.
+(See Picture 31).

-Firing Your Shotgun
+Firing Your Rifle